 Going to market can be unnerving.
 The pressure’s on to prove to investors, customers, reporters, analysts and maybe even yourself that your idea or product is worthy of investment, purchase or news coverage.

 One guaranteed way to instill confidence in the market is a solid messaging foundation on which to build your public relations, marketing and sales efforts.
-Unfortunately, the tricky thing about launching a company or product is that it’s near impossible to undo once released, so you definitely need to get it right the first time to maximize everything that comes after.
+Unfortunately, the tricky thing about launching a company or product is that it’s near impossible to undo once released, so you definitely need to get it right the first time to maximize everything that follows.
+Things can be tweaked, of course, but first impressions in the market are usually the strongest.

 We recommend building a messaging document that clearly articulates your purpose, target market and other key talking points.
 It should answer all the questions mentioned in this article and frame the message to speak to multiple audiences with the same core meaning.